 The Lafitte Corridor Revitalization Plan was developed by the City Planning Commission in conjunction with the Department of Public Works.
+Download Part 1, Part 2 and Part 3 of the Master plan here.
 More than two dozen community and stakeholder meetings were held to develop the Lafitte Corridor Revitalization Plan.
-The first element of Plan to go into construction is the Lafitte Greenway Bicycle/Pedestrian Path.
+The first element of the Plan to go into construction is the Lafitte Greenway Bicycle/Pedestrian Path.
 The off-street trail will allow travel from N. Alexander and St. Louis streets in Mid-City to St. Louis and Basin streets, one block from the French Quarter.

 Scope of Work